Near Osceola in Mississippi County, Arkansas — The American South (West South Central)

 Topics.
 This historical marker is listed in these topic lists: Government & Politics • Waterways & Vessels.
 A significant historical year for this entry is 1837.

 Location.
 35° 39.312′ N, 89° 55.543′ W. Marker is near Osceola, Arkansas, in Mississippi County.
-Marker is on State Highway 198, on the left when traveling west.
+It is on State Highway 198, on the left when traveling west.
 Located at the Sans Souci Landing park.
 Touch for map.
 Marker is in this post office area: Osceola AR 72370, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
-Sans Souci (a few steps from this marker); Battle of Plum Run Bend (within shouting distance of this marker); Fighting Near Osceola (within shouting distance of this marker); Osceola Hornets (within shouting distance of this marker); Mississippi River Levee (about 300 feet away, measured in a direct line); Calvary Episcopal Church (approx. 4 miles away); Planters Bank Building (approx. 4 miles away); Bank of Osceola (approx. 4 miles away).
+At least 8 other markers are within 4 miles of this marker, measured as the crow flies: Sans Souci (a few steps from this marker); Battle of Plum Run Bend (within shouting distance of this marker); Fighting Near Osceola (within shouting distance of this marker); Osceola Hornets (within shouting distance of this marker); Mississippi River Levee (about 300 feet away, measured in a direct line); Calvary Episcopal Church (approx. 4 miles away); Planters Bank Building (approx. 4 miles away); Bank of Osceola (approx. 4 miles away).
 Touch for a list and map of all markers in Osceola.

-Photographed By Craig Swain, August 31, 2010
+Photographed by Craig Swain, August 31, 2010

 4. Modern Day Riverboat Traffic